Trichomonas vaginalis: Morphology

 Trichomonas vaginalis May–Grünwald–Giemsa staining.
 The spike-like axostyle can be seen on the left.

-Trichomonas vaginalis exists in only one morphological stage, a trophozoite, and cannot encyst (or form cysts.)
-This protozoan does not typically adhere to one shape, as in different conditions, the parasite has the ability to change.
-When in culture separate from the host, it usually displays a more "pear" or oval shaped morphology, but when present in a living host, specifically on the epithelial cells of the vaginal wall, the shape is more "amoeboid".
+T. vaginalis exists in only one morphological stage, a trophozoite, and cannot encyst (or form cysts) like other metamonad species like Giardia duodenalis.
+It does not typically adhere to one shape, as in different conditions, the parasite has the ability to change.
+When in culture separate from the host, it usually displays a more pear or oval shaped morphology, but when present in a living host, specifically on the epithelial cells of the vaginal wall, the shape is more amoeboid.
 It is slightly larger than a white blood cell, measuring 9 × 7 μm.
-In both forms, Trichomonas vaginalis has five flagella – four protruding from the front or anterior of the parasite and the fifth on the back or posterior end.
+In both forms, it has five flagella – four protruding from the front or anterior of the parasite and the fifth on the back or posterior end.
 The functionality of the fifth flagellum is not known.
 In addition, a barb-like axostyle projects opposite the four-flagella bundle.
-All of these flagella are connected to an "undulating" membrane.
+All of these flagella are connected to an undulating membrane.
 The axostyle may be used for attachment to surfaces and may also cause the tissue damage seen in trichomoniasis.
 The nucleus is usually elongated, and is located near the anterior end of the protozoan within the cytoplasm which contains many hydrogenosomes (closed-membrane organelle with the ability to produce both adenosine triphosphate and hydrogen while in anaerobic conditions.)

-While Trichomonas vaginalis does not have a cyst form, the organism can survive for up to 24 hours in urine, semen, or even water samples.
+While T. vaginalis does not have a cyst form, the organism can survive for up to 24 hours in urine, semen, or even water samples.
 A nonmotile, round, pseudocystic form with internalized flagella has been observed under unfavorable conditions.
 This form is generally regarded as a degenerate stage as opposed to a resistant form, although viability of pseudocystic cells has been occasionally reported.
 The ability to revert to trophozoite form, to reproduce and sustain infection has been described, along with a microscopic cell staining technique to visually discern this elusive form.